-Auction of Jewelry from the Estate of Henrie Jo "Bootsie" Barth on Tuesday, October 16, 2018 at 10am
+Auction of Jewelry from the Estate of Henrie Jo "Bootsie" Barth on October 16, 2018

-NEW YORK, NY -- Doyle is honored to auction jewelry from the Estate of Henrie Jo “Bootsie” Barth as a highlight of the Important Jewelry sale on Tuesday, October 16, 2018 at 10am.
+NEW YORK, NY -- Doyle was honored to auction jewelry from the Estate of Henrie Jo “Bootsie” Barth as a highlight of the Important Jewelry sale on October 16, 2018.
 Descended from one of Shreveport, Louisiana’s founding families, Henrie Jo Barth, known all her life as Bootsie, was educated at The Hockaday School in Dallas and Bryn Mawr College.
 She settled on New York’s Upper East Side and maintained close ties with Shreveport, where she had a second residence for many years.

 Bootsie was passionate about travel and frequently left her Manhattan home for destinations around the world.
 One month of every year was spent traveling throughout Europe with Paris as her base and another month was spent in Japan, based in Kyoto.